 Huayna Picchu: How to organize the perfect trip?

-How long to stay in Huayna Picchu?
+How long can you stay in Huayna Picchu?

 The average time to fully enjoy the Huayna Picchu mountain is 3 hours.
 This includes the ascent, descent, time at the top and the visit to the Temple of the Moon: